 You’ll find all the info you need right here.
 Read on.

 Table of Contents:

 How many people across the globe speak Spanish?

-Worldwide, 543 million people speak Spanish, according to Statista.
+Worldwide, 543 million people speak Spanish.

 This means there are only three languages that have more speakers worldwide than Spanish — these languages are English (1,348 million speakers), Mandarin (1,120 million speakers) and Hindi (600 million speakers).

 Of the 543 million global Spanish speakers, more than 41 million speak Spanish in the United States, according to Statista.

 Facts about the Spanish language you should know

 Here are three facts you should know about the Spanish language.